olvert/PFP/ass2/report.md

 ## Attempts

 ### Parallelizing refine
+As suggested in the PM, we started by parallelizing the refinement of rows.
+We did this by simply replacing the map in *refine_rows* with a parallel one.
+As one might have expected, the results were worse than the linear one.
+When analyzing the processes in percept, we can see that the lifetime for the spawned processes is really small.
+As another example, when solving the "diabolical" puzzle just once, we are creating 17283 processes.
+From this, we draw the conclusion that the task we are parallelizing is too small.
+We need to parallelize a bigger "chunk" of the problem.

 ## Explanation of parallel map
 In parts of the lab, we have used an existing implementation of a parallel map